Goodisman Research Group

 The School of Biological Sciences at Georgia Tech has strong undergraduate and graduate programs in Biology.
-I contribute to these programs by teaching core courses in Genetics, Evolution, and Ethics.
+I contribute to these programs by teaching core courses in Genetics, Behavior, and Ethics.
+I am also the Director of the Pacific Program, which is a spring semester study abroad program that takes place in New Zealand and Australia.

 Genetics (BIOS 2600)